lmangani/Reaper/README.md

   [leg-correlation]
   ```

-There is a shell script to generate an installable deb file and it has been
-tested on some Ubuntu distros.

-In order to work properly, the RTP voice packets and the SIP signalling packets
+In order to work properly, both RTP/RTCP voice packets and SIP signalling packets *MUST* be sniffed.
-must be on the same network.

-The tool is written in Java with some C code to customize tcpdump so that it
-can be used as a Berkeley Packet Filter for the Reaper.
+The tool is written in Java with some C code to customize tcpdump so that it can be used as a Berkeley Packet Filter for the Reaper.

 To manually build Reaper from command line use: